raycast/script-commands/README.md

 To write your own custom Script Commands, go over the following steps:

 1. Use the `Create Script Command` functionality in Raycast
-2. Write and edit your script using your favourite code editor
+2. Write and edit your script using your favorite code editor
 3. Run your Script Command from the Raycast root search

 **💡 Hint:** If you choose to write your script in `Bash`, we highly recommend using the [Shellcheck](https://marketplace.visualstudio.com/items?itemName=timonwong.shellcheck) linter as this will ensure smooth running of your script.
 All  scripts uploaded to GitHub will need to have been run through ShellCheck.